 - Essential Resources

+Welcome to our surgical negligence claims guide.
 There are few forms of surgery that don’t entail some degree of risk; however, in the majority of cases, this risk should only be very slight.
-In the rare event that an operation goes wrong, and it is the result of the negligence of the doctors performing the surgery, the patient who has been harmed can claim compensation.
+In the rare event that an operation goes wrong, and it is the result of the clinical negligence of the doctors performing the surgery, the patient who has been harmed can claim compensation.

 Surgical negligence can have a serious impact on the patients’ health, especially when they are already dealing with another illness.
 The impact of surgical negligence can be life-threatening and life-changing.
 This guide will go through some of the common causes and effects of surgical negligence, then explain how and when you can claim compensation for it.
 The information on how you can claim compensation will include information on claiming from the NHS and information about how you can save yourself money by making a no win no fee claim.

-At the end of this guide, we will provide you with the contact details for reaching our team of advisors, who can answer any further questions you might have or offer you guidance on what to do next if you decide that you do wish to start making a claim.
+At the end of this guide to surgical error claims, we will provide you with the contact details for reaching our team of advisors, who can answer any further questions you might have or offer you guidance on what to do next if you decide that you do wish to start making a claim.

 More common forms of surgical negligence are less severe, such as sewing up the incision improperly, causing avoidable scarring, or more minor cases of tissue damage.
 Cases like these are rarely life-threatening or life-changing but can still entitle you to compensation.

-The most common reason for surgical negligence is simple human error.
+The most common reason that surgical negligence claims are made is people suffering as a result of simple human error.
 It takes years of training for a surgeon to become qualified for their job; the same goes for all the other doctors and nurses roles.
 But surgeons are only human, and they are fallible.
 Some of the ways their mistakes can lead to surgical negligence can include: